-Learning Objectives: The course seeks to establish basic concepts in cognition research, to help the student understand the ways in which the rich and complex literature in learning sciences and cognitive psychology relate to education.
-A second objective is developing the skills to ask critical questions about this research, particularly its application/relevance to education.
-A final objective is to have an idea of how cognitive science and theories of learning contribute to, and draw from, science and mathematics education research.
+Learning Objectives: This survey course seeks to familiarise students with some basic constructs developed by cognition-oriented science education research.
+It will help students understand the ways in which cognitive psychology and the sciences of learning relate to education.
+A related objective is developing the skills to ask critical questions about this research, particularly its application/relevance to education.
+A final objective is to briefly introduce the way in which recent theories and technologies related to cognition and interaction contribute to, and draw from, science and mathematics education research.